nitzano/dbzar/README.md

 - [✅ Supported Databases](#-supported-databases)
 - [🔧 Providers](#-providers)

-**DBZar** (Database + "Foreign" in Hebrew) let you mask/scramble/fake fields in a given database regardless if it's mongodb/postgres or anything else - Just add a connection string and anonymize away!
+**DBZar** (Database + "Foreign" in Hebrew) let you mask/scramble/fake fields in any given database, just add a connection string and anonymize away!

 Great for: